Do you have lots of opinions? You can get paid for sharing them at Survey Junkie. But is it worth it? Find out in our survey junkie review.

 I’m obsessed with thrift stores.
 Walking through one is like exploring a magical treasure trove.
 You never know what you’re going to find thrifting.

 This holiday season, don’t buy your loved ones more stuff they’ll toss in a closet.
 Give a gift that lasts a lifetime; share the gift of financial literacy.

 It’s your special day and you deserve free stuff!
 Here’s the guide to get free stuff on your birthday.

-Not many of us are only spending on essentials.
-There are ways to save $5 a day, $100 a week, and even $500 a month if you know what you’re doing.
+We know, saving is hard.
+Here are ways to save $5 a day, $100 a week, and even $500 a month.
+It’s about time you start a savings plan.

 College tuition isn’t getting any more affordable.
 Many people take on a mountain of debt but there are ways to pay for college without loans.

 We all have dating red flags and if we spot one, bail before getting in too deep.
 Financial red flags in a relationship take longer to spot.
 Be vigilant.